-Young persons should also not give up on the hobbies or activities that they have alway enjoyed doing.
-Instead, if you are worried about an unhealthy relationship, get even more involved in outside activities.
+Young persons should also not give up on the hobbies or activities that they have always enjoyed doing.
+Instead, if you are worried about an unhealthy relationship, get even more involved in outside activities and clubs.

 Meeting new people and widening your circle of friends are sure-fire ways to broaden your support network and have teen dating violence help available when needed.